My students call me Miss Marilyn.

 Both of these students were highly motivated and worked on their own outside of the tutoring lessons.
 Circumstances vary, but I usually expect my students to do additional work.
 I try to use their homework as this work during the school year.

 I have tutored several "Generation 1.5" students.
 These are students who have come to America as young children and English is not their first language.
 Typically their language skills are fine, even above average, as far as speaking, vocabulary, understanding and reading.
 But writing and correct grammar usage are below grade level.
-The earlier these problems are addressed, the better for the student later on.
+The earlier these problems are addressed, the better for the student.

 Shirley English is a curriculum I have tutored a couple of students in and I quite enjoy it.

 A number of my students are ADHD.
 My work with them includes teaching study and organizational skills that work for them.
 We just keep trying until there is a good fit.
 My students understand they are to be ready for me with all materials on the table and snacks eaten.
 They show me how their binder and folders look each week and I try to keep them on track.
-Many times I have had a student dump out a back pack and we go through it and discuss what to keep and where to file.
+Many times I have asked a student to dump out a back pack so we could go through it and discuss organization.

 A student asked once, "Why does 45 minutes with you feel like only 10 minutes has passed?
 Ten minutes with my math tutor feels like 45 minutes!"
 This is a student who works hard to stay on task.
 I try to meet with him before his medication has worn off and he is tired after school, so this was quite a compliment.